 No bracelets of any kind may be worn.
 Only a watch is permitted.
 No other forms of remembrance, cloth, or religious "cause" bracelets are permitted.
 No chokers, material or otherwise, may be worn.
 A religious medal may be worn inside the uniform.
 One set of girls' earrings may be worn and they must be post earrings.
 They are to be worn at the lower ear lobe position and cannot be located at the top of the ear.
 No dangling earrings are permitted.
 Boys may NOT wear earrings.
 No make-up of any kind is permitted.
-This also includes the prohibition of nail polish.
-All hair (boys and girls alike) should be neat, clean and appropriately styled, above the collar (for boys), and off the face.
-Trendy fad-like hair styles, color and accessories that tend to disrupt the class or contribute to a safety hazard are not permitted.
+This also includes nail polish.